eslam-gomaa/virt-backup/README.md

 ### Updates & Fixes

 * If md5 mismatch found, print where is the difference ✔️
-* Puase the VM before collecting the checksum ✔️
+* Pause the VM before collecting the checksum ✔️
+* Fix: Error if snapshot name has a space ✔️

 ---